 REV UP for National Disability Voter Registration Week 2017

-The REV UP Campaign coordinates National Disability Voter Registration Week (NDVRW) each year to increase the political power of people with disabilities while also engaging candidates and the media to recognize the disability community.
-This year NDVRW will be held on July 17-21, 2017.
+The REV UP Campaign is coordinating the second annual National Disability Voter Registration Week (NDVRW) to increase the political power of people with disabilities while also engaging candidates and the media to recognize the disability community.

 Collect Your Data!

 An important part of building our political power is collecting data and building lists to show that there are many people with disabilities who are registered and plan to vote.
 In 2016, Rutgers University estimated that 35.4 million people with disabilities are eligible to vote – this number increases to 62.7 million eligible voters, 25% of the total electorate, when we include family members of people with disabilities.
 We need your help to collect data and show the impact of our efforts.
 Please use the National Disability Voter Registration Week Reporting Form to record the number of people you register during National Disability Voter Registration Week.

 AAPD offers REV UP images, logos, toolkits, and other documents free of charge for you to use and adapt as you coordinate voting activities in your area.
 Visit our REV UP Images and Toolkits page to learn more.

 The purpose of the REV UP State Disability Voting Coalitions is to influence election and policy outcomes at the local, state, and national level.
 We are looking for leaders who can pull together and organize advocates in their state to work together around voter registration and engagement activities and help establish a strong, diverse coalition.
 View the list of established and developing Coalitions – let us know if you would like to join an existing Coalition or launch one in your state.